jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/comments/comments.rst

    :width: 600
    :align: center

-5. If you picked "Selected mailboxes" option you will need to add all desired mailboxes one by one in this windows.
+5. If you picked "Selected mailboxes" option you will need to add all desired mailboxes one by one in this window.

 .. image:: pic_comments/AddComment/AddCommentStep5.png
    :width: 600
    :align: center

-6. Click Save in visibility windows and Save in comment window.
+6. Click Save in visibility window and Save in comment window.
 Comment appeared.
 Also you can see highlighted section on envelope to which this comment attached.
-(Note that if you unchecked all options in visibility windows comment will be visible only to your mailbox).
+(Note that if you unchecked all options in visibility window comment will be visible only to your mailbox.)

 .. image:: pic_comments/AddComment/AddCommentStep6.png
    :width: 600